alc6379/angular-docs/source/typescript.md

 title: TypeScript
 ---

-You can take an advantage of using TypeScript with `apollo-angular`.
+You can take an advantage of TypeScript with `apollo-angular`.

 <h2 id="generic-types">Generic types</h2>